bevyengine/rfcs/rfcs/53-generalized-hierarchy.md

 ## Benefits

+ - This rocks the boat the least compared to the following alternatives and largely provides the same benefits.
  - This design has (nearly) guarenteed global consistency.
 The hierarchy cannot be arbitrarily mutated in inconsistent between synchronization points.
  - The cache locality when iterating over the immediate children of an entity is